-In seeking marriage help, a common complaint of couples is that the husband wants sex for sex’s sake and is not interested in, or is afraid of, intimacy.
+In seeking marriage help, a common complaint from women is, “My Husband Wants Sex But Not Intimacy.”
+A better question is whether their husband wants sex for sex’s sake and is not interested in, or is afraid of, intimacy.
 Sex and intimacy are two different things, although so many people use them interchangeably.
 The ideal marriage for many couples would be an intimate relationship marked by vulnerability and good sex.
 In such a relationship, the partners are open and share their deepest feelings and desires.
 Unfortunately, this is uncomfortable for many men in marriage.

 Sex is simpler to men than intimacy.
 Sex is something one can have by oneself or with another person.
 It does not necessarily include sexual penetration or intercourse when with your partner.
 It is giving bodily pleasure, usually for the purpose of achieving orgasm.
 On a purely physical level, a man is satisfied with sex.
 And yet there is still part of him, even if he doesn’t recognize or acknowledge it, that desires intimacy as well.

 Intimacy in marriage is much harder to achieve than physical gratification.
 Intimacy means deeply knowing another person and feeling deeply known.
 It involves letting yourself be known—your hopes, desires, fears, and foibles—and knowing and accepting another person inside and out.
 This is not achieved in the early stages of a relationship, but has to grow and evolve.